andrena/reality-tdd/_posts/2012-07-11-skills-and-habits.md

 moves; she will see at a single glance one or two promising strategies she could employ given this position.
 (Have you ever met a person who looked at a chess board for a few seconds and simply remarked: "Checkmate in three moves"?
 That's the kind of skill I mean.)
-With an untrained eye, you won't be able to distinguish good and bad moves easily, often you won't even see all the _possible_ moves.
-With a well-trained eye, on the other hand, you can filter out all the unhelpful moves and focus on the few worth thinking about.
+With an _untrained eye_, you won't be able to distinguish good and bad moves easily, often you won't even see all the _possible_ moves.
+With a _well-trained eye_, on the other hand, you can filter out all the unhelpful moves and focus on the few worth thinking about.

 ![Chessboard, by Anna Langova](http://andrena.github.com/reality-tdd/assets/images/2012-07-11-chessboard.jpg "Chessboard, by Anna Langova")